The Andy Warhol Foundation For The Visual Arts Inc

 • For museums and university galleries presenting contemporary art exhibitions

-• Focus on artists whose work has been under-recognized but has had significant impact
+• Focus on artists whose work has been under-recognised but has had significant impact

 • Application method: Fixed deadlines (March 1 and September 1)